 There have been a few notable contributions in recent days that address the subject of suffering.
-Tim Keller’s, Walking With God Through Pain and Suffering and Paul David Tripp’s, Suffering are two examples of books that tackle the subject of suffering that are faithful to Scripture and offer readers a glimpse of hope through the prism of Scripture.
+Tim Keller’s, Walking With God Through Pain and Suffering and Paul David Tripp’s, Suffering are two examples of books that tackle the subject of suffering, maintaining faithfulness to Scripture and offering readers a glimpse of hope through the prism of Scripture.
 Like the aforementioned books, Vroegrop wrestles with subject.
 But Dark Clouds, Deep Mercy is unique in that is focuses on the subject of lament.

 - “Where are you, God?”

 - “If you love me, why is this happening?”

 Lament, then, is “the transition between pain and promise”.
 With this solid foundation, the author shows how Christians are both commended and commanded to make lament to God.

 Ultimately, painful seasons of life can be “platforms for worship”.
 These seasons lead the people of God to trust Him fully and deeply.